NHERI-SimCenter/HydroUQ/Examples/hdro-0005/README.rst

 We assume most computers will be able to run this simulation within a few minutes if samples are kept below 100.

 .. warning::
    Only ask for what you need in terms of recorder count, time-step size, random variables, and UQ samples.
-Otherwise you will end up with massive amounts of data which can slow simulations due to I/O constraints.
+Otherwise, you will end up with massive amounts of data which can slow simulations due to I/O constraints.

 .. _hdro-0005-analysis: